dcai/airnotifier/README.md

 ## Introduction
-AirNotifier is a REST server for apple push notification service, users and resources management, it's a strong and generic backend for iOS apps.
+AirNotifier is an application server for apple push notification service, users and resources management, it's a strong and generic backend for iOS apps.

-APNs requires a certification to set up SSL connection, in some situations, we needs multi server instances without sharing certification file, we need a push notification forwarder, other instances send notification requests to it, it setup the SSL connection and send them all.
+APNs requires a certification to set up SSL connection, we needs multi server instances without sharing certification file with all peers under certain circumstances, AirNotifier works as a push notification forwarder, each peer sends notification requests to it, it setup the SSL connection and forward notification to application notification server.

 ## Installation